YapperCore/YAPPER-GORNS/README.md

 - Have the a formatted note style show.
 - Make the UI better looking.
 - Have a way to generate a shareable link.

+**Michael**
+- help Ali with UI
+- was unable to complete (SCRUM-31,35, and 36) due to a possible Mac OS dependency binary incompatability.
+2 libraries and Torch or Flask, depend on two different of eventlet that are incomptability with each other.
+One of them requires 3.9 with eventlet 0.33.0 and another requires 3.10 with eventlet 0.35.0

 <br />
 ## Screenshots
 ![Logo](images/Yapperlogoimg.png)